alan-turing-institute/rctab-infrastructure/README.md

 The stack name isn't actually a configuration variable (it is the name of the [Pulumi stack](https://www.pulumi.com/docs/concepts/stack/)) but is used to form some of the resource names for RCTab.
 This imposes some restrictions on what you can call your stack.
 You will be notified, when you run `pulumi up` or `pulumi preview`, if your stack name is too long or otherwise invalid.

+> **Warning**
+Do not change the stack name or org ticker after deployment.
+The stack name and org ticker are used to form the name of the database server.
+If you change the stack name (e.g. with `pulumi stack rename`) after deployment, Pulumi will drop and recreate the database server but will not know to recreate the database user, leaving you with a broken deployment.

 #### Location